 Our Medical staff work together to support your health and well-being.
 We organize our services to ensure that all students have access to the members of our team who can help them stay healthy and thrive at Cornell.

 Each student is assigned a Primary Care Provider (PCP) – a physician (MD or DO), nurse practitioner (NP), or physician assistant (PA) who will oversee your medical care at Cornell Health, and can get to know your medical needs within the context of who you are as a person.
 When you need an appointment with a medical clinician, we recommend scheduling with your PCP whenever possible.

 PCPs are part of medical teams located on Level 3, Level 5, and Level 7.
 Your medical team is determined by where your PCP is located.
 Team members – including nursing staff, behavioral health consultants, nutritionists, and clinical administrative staff – work together with the PCPs to support patient care.
 If you are not able to see your PCP for an appointment, we try to schedule you with a member of your medical team first.

-The Specialty Services team, located on Level 4, is responsible for triage, immunizations, allergy services, and Travel Clinic services.
+The Specialty Services team, located on Level 4, is responsible for walk-in triage, plus sexual health visits, immunizations, and allergy services.
 These nursing and administrative professionals can help you determine the first steps to take in a medical situation, discern the right appointment or professional who can help you, and can meet specialty needs for allergy and travel services.

 Collaboration among Cornell Health providers